JosephDaniels/Rolepy/readme.txt

 Player settings where all the players can interact with each other in the chatroom.
 Background image upload by the GM.
 Virtual Dice Rollers.
+Virtual Reality Dice Rollers using psuedo-random physics in a real-time environment.
 Character sheet profiles.
 In game descriptions of scenes by saying /whatdoes "The Bar" look like?
+Dm can upload backgrounds to the room.
+DM can upload characters and use the software to greenscreen simple backgrounds.
+DM can use colors on certain words in the paragraph.
+Using blue for proper nouns such as Kvylora and Hoggswinde, Red for persons of interest and Yellow for Key Items.
+Formatting with bold, italics and underscore.
+Using tags, respectively <b></b> <i></i> <u></u>
+Simple built in spell checker.
+Health indicator (Diablo style blood bauble.)
+Mana indicator (Diablo style mana bauble.)
+Diablo Style Inventory
+Each player has their own viewport and sees the game through their eyes depending on where they are in the world.
+Monster tracker for DM.
+Story Tracker for DM.
+Journal function for players.
+Voice chat for DM.
+Players can only talk to each other if they are close enough to speak.
+Otherwise, they cannot hear each other.
+Player to Player contact and chatting.
+Traders.
+Ability to export the entire chat as a file so it can be saved.
+Ability to load a previous chat and resume it.
+Players can change their emotions, and their character picture changes with it.